israelantezana/restaurants-react/README.md

+# restaurants-react

+An app for tracking reviews of dishes at different restaurants.

 Para implementar las siguientes funcionalidades:

 List Restaurants

 Style App with Material Design

 Show Loading and Error States

+Add Restaurants

-Add Restaurants# Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).